theroyalwedesign/interfacevision.github.com/_posts/2012-11-26-design-overloading-sip.md

     long add (long left, long right) { return left + right }
     ...

 and so on.
 The left and right parameters for add vary based on the primitives we need to add.
+This is known as overloading: specifically we have overloaded the subroutine add.

-## The "With" Properties
+## How We "Overload" Subroutines

 Our Part part use "with" Properties: each "with" property being of a different primitive data type.
-Here is the pseudo-code for our Part part (note we are only showing withPart, withLong and withFloat).
+Here is the pseudo-code for our Part part (note we are only showing withPart, withInt and withFloat).

     [Serializable] public class Part : IPart {
       ...
       [XmlIgnore] public virtual IPart withPart { get; set; }
-      [XmlIgnore] public virtual int    withLong { get; set; }
+      [XmlIgnore] public virtual int   withInt { get; set; }
       [XmlIgnore] public virtual float withFloat { get; set; }
       ...
     }